 Claim and Optimise your Business Listing

 The first thing you’re going to want to do is create a Google business page.
-This is a straightforward process and all you have to do is visit Google’s business section and sign up.
+This is a straightforward process and all you have to do is visit Google’s business section

 Once you’ve done this, you’ll be able to add your businesses details and create your map-pack listing.
 If you find that there is already one for your company you’ll be able to claim that one and amend it as necessary.